AI-Cultural-Heritage-Lab/l3_manual/README.md

 Do not share passwords, API keys, access tokens, or private credentials in shared documents, Slack channels, screenshots, presentations, or public repositories.
 If you think a credential has been exposed, tell the project lead or technical team immediately.

-Never enter confidential, restricted, personally identifiable, unpublished, copyrighted partner material, or culturally sensitive information into a public or personally managed AI system without explicit authorization from the project lead and, where applicable, the relevant partner.
+Never enter confidential, restricted, personally identifiable, unpublished, copyrighted partner material, or culturally sensitive information into a public or personally managed AI system.

 When using an external AI platform, remember that prompts, uploaded materials, and outputs may be stored, reviewed, or reused by the company operating the platform.
 Check the project’s rules before uploading anything that is not clearly approved for public use.